 First 1 to 2 years were a struggle.
 I was going back and forth between real and demo account, using Forex Tester to back test different strategies, analyzing the outcome, and validating the results by running PDCA cycles.

-The Philosophy of My Trading
+Philosophy of My Services

-Ever since I became a full-time pro trader, I have been fooled by many types of wrong information on the internet, advertisements, and seminars.
+Ever since I became a full-time pro trader, I have been fooled by many types of information on the internet, advertisements, and seminars.

 Ever since when I was a newbie, I’ve seen people who claim themselves as traders or forex mentors who does things for the sake of their own profit, whatever it takes.
 And I myself think that’s not the way it should be.